- Encountering Dropbox Gmail cookie errors? You can rescue your emails right away.

-Follow the steps in this article to troubleshoot the Dropbox Gmail error in Windows computer.
+Follow the steps in this article to troubleshoot the Dropbox Gmail error on a Windows computer.

 How do I fix the Dropbox Gmail could not communicate errors?